open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 const metricReader = new PeriodicExportingMetricReader({
     exporter: new ConsoleMetricExporter(),

     // Default is 60000ms (60 seconds).
-Set to 1 second for demonstrative purposes only.
+Set to 3 seconds for demonstrative purposes only.
     exportIntervalMillis: 3000,
 });